 Module information is quoted for 17/18 entry.
 Please note that modules run subject to student numbers and staff availability, any changes will be communicated to applicants accordingly.

 The course is assessed by reports and a dissertation.

 - distance learning is supported worldwide by e-learning material

-The programme is concerned with broadening your professional knowledge and aims to provide practitioners with the necessary skills to contribute to the effective management and corporate governance of organisations.
+This course is concerned with broadening your professional knowledge and aims to provide you with the necessary skills to contribute to the effective management and corporate governance of organisations.

 How to apply

 For application information please see our how to apply page.